Paediatric Diabetes Service

 Having easy access to helpful articles and resources has made a significant difference in reassuring the patient’s support networks.
 The support network of a child with diabetes often extends past the family to include teachers, after school group leaders and carers.
 Keeping the whole network reliably informed had previously proved to be a real challenge, as this involved the circulation of many different paper resources.
 Allowing the whole network to have access to the app, helped to build a supportive and informed community, which in turn helps to better support the care of the child.

-The Diaries and Devices section of the app has proved particularly useful, as it hosts a number of video demonstrations of administering medication and instructions for using the various of pumps and devices patients may have.
-This section has helped to bolster the confidence of parents and carers who are responsible for administering injections and can be used as a refresher for the training initially provided whenever needed.
+The Diaries and Devices section of the app has proved particularly useful, as it hosts a number of video demonstrations of administering medication and instructions for using the variety of pumps and devices patients may have.
+This section has helped to bolster the confidence of parents and carers who are responsible for monitoring the child’s health.

 Prior to having an app, we relied heavily on a number of paper resources and leaflets